 What is LinkedIn?

-LinkedIn calls itself as the “largest professional network in the world”, and it is founded on their five pillars: “transformation, integrity, collaboration, humor, and results” to make people’s jobs easier.
+LinkedIn calls itself the “largest professional network in the world”, and it is founded on its five pillars: “transformation, integrity, collaboration, humor, and results” to make people’s jobs easier.

-On LinkedIn, every profile stands for a kind of résumé: every person who check one’s profile will have information such as current and former jobs and positions, education, experience, skills and abilities, courses, training, aspirations etc.
+On LinkedIn, every profile stands for a kind of résumé: every person who checks one’s profile will have information such as current and former jobs and positions, education, experience, skills and abilities, courses, training, aspirations, etc.

 How does LinkedIn make money?